ZincSoft/catnet-rfcs/rfc-3-cnmp-protocol-v0.md

 This RFC runs on top of the CP protocol (as mentioned earlier).
 Typically, for the error reporting part of this protocol, it will be in direct response to another protocol (where that other protocol is not CNMP).

-Different RFCs should be written for every code that can be carried inside a CNMP header.
-For example, a the APRR protocol's RFC specifies what code is used to identify it, and what extra data should be included (if any).
+Different RFCs should be written for every code carried inside a CNMP header.
+For example, the APRR protocol's RFC specifies what code is used to identify it and what extra data should be included (if any).

-In short, protocols use CNMP to send back really simple information that is simple enough it doesn't need it's own protocol.
-It's also used to report errors about the network, and failures concerning other protocols.
+In short, protocols use CNMP to send back elementary information that is simple enough it does not need its own protocol.
+It is also used to report errors about the network and failures concerning other protocols.

 Below is a list of all the RFCs that use CNMP.